-Prepaid Debit cards are not linked to a bank account and can be used at the majority of online shops and high street stores – in the same way as Credit Cards and normal Debit Cards.
+Prepaid Debit and Credit cards can be used at the majority of online shops and high street stores – in the same way as normal Debit and Credit Cards.

 A prepaid card is a payment card that can be loaded with money by you or someone else.
 You can then use the card to pay bills and make purchases at shops, in person, by phone or over the internet.

-If you can’t get a bank account or credit card – these prepaid cards can be useful for situations where cash is not an option – such as online shopping.
+If you can’t get a “normal” bank account or a credit card – these prepaid cards can be useful for situations where cash is not an option – such as online shopping.